 The Hetzers, who also operate the neighboring restaurant, Backyard Pizza and Raw Bar, have already proven they can serve up a great plate of food.
 Now, all beer fans in the Tri-State area are anxiously anticipating their beer.

 Status Update: As of Mar.
-27, brewery opening is expected in April, but may slip to May.
+27, brewery opening was expected in April, but has slipped.

 833 Third Avenue

 Cheat Canyon will be a large brewery for WV, in the 30 barrel brewhouse range, with lots of room to expand.
 Their primary focus is on water quality, clean brewery operations, and freshest ingredients to ensure a high quality product.

 Brewery construction should begin early summer, 2017.
 A 1st quarter 2018 opening is not out of the question.